graalvm/graalvm-ten-things/README.md

 ```
 $ java -version
-java version "1.8.0_161"
+java version "1.8.0_212"
-Java(TM) SE Runtime Environment (build 1.8.0_161-b12)
+Java(TM) SE Runtime Environment (build 1.8.0_212-b31)
-GraalVM 1.0.0-rc1 (build 25.71-b01-internal-jvmci-0.42, mixed mode)
+Java HotSpot(TM) GraalVM EE 19.0.0 (build 25.212-b31-jvmci-19-b01, mixed mode)

 $ js --version
-Graal JavaScript 1.0 (GraalVM 1.0.0-rc1)
+GraalVM JavaScript (GraalVM EE Native 19.0.0)
 ```

 # 1. High-performance modern Java

-The *Graal* name in the GraalVM comes from the Graal compiler.
-Graal is [one compiler to rule them all](http://lafo.ssw.uni-linz.ac.at/papers/2013_Onward_OneVMToRuleThemAll.pdf), meaning that it's a single implementation of a compiler written as a library which can be used for many different things.
-For example we use Graal to compile both *ahead-of-time* and *just-in-time*, to compile multiple programming languages, and to multiple architectures.
+The *Graal* name in the GraalVM comes from the GraalVM compiler.
+GraalVM is [one compiler to rule them all](http://lafo.ssw.uni-linz.ac.at/papers/2013_Onward_OneVMToRuleThemAll.pdf), meaning that it's a single implementation of a compiler written as a library which can be used for many different things.
+For example we use the GraalVM compiler to compile both *ahead-of-time* and *just-in-time*, to compile multiple programming languages, and to multiple architectures.

-One simple way to use Graal is to use it as your Java JIT compiler.
+One simple way to use GraalVM is to use it as your Java JIT compiler.

 We'll use this example program, which gives you the top-ten words in a document.
 It uses modern Java language features like streams and collectors.